The PERAC legal framework, frequently asked questions

 About this FAQ

-This autumn, it is expected that governments will adopt a UN General Assembly resolution containing a new normative framework for how the environment should be protected across the cycle of armed conflicts.
-It will be the most significant advance for the legal framework since the late 1970s and has taken more than a decade to develop.
-However, as much of this has been done within the UN General Assembly, and its subsidiary bodies, the PERAC framework is not very well known outside of legal circles.
+On December 7th 2022, governments took note of a new normative framework for how the environment should be protected across the cycle of armed conflicts.
+It is the most significant advance for the legal framework since the late 1970s and took more than a decade to develop.
+However, as much of this was done within the UN General Assembly, and its subsidiary bodies, the PERAC framework is not very well known outside of legal circles.